-While efforts were made to create a universal biological age clock for the entire organism, initial attempts, like Steven Horvath's [12] DNA methylation-based clock, were based on the population data and hence lacked the necessary accuracy in individuals due to influences from factors such as disease [11].
+While efforts were made to create a universal biological age clock for the entire organism, initial attempts, like Steven Horvath's [12] DNA methylation-based clock, were based on population data and hence lacked the necessary accuracy in individuals due to influences from factors such as disease [11].
 The concept of a universal clock becomes even more complex when considering that organs may age at different rates [13].
 In light of the complexity and variability of aging, it may not be possible to establish a universal biological age clock.
 Furthermore, it appears that we still need to uncover what biological age clocks truly measure.
+The use of Mendelian Randomization (MR) will allow the establishment of causal relationships between molecular changes and disease and therefore increase the precision and efficacy of early therapeutic interventions.

 Given the ongoing development of biological age measurement techniques, only a few clinics currently utilize biological age assessments to determine the biological age of various systems and gain a comprehensive understanding of a client's overall health and biological mechanisms, as measured by each specific clock.
 The longevity experts are still refining their understanding of biological age clocks and their correlation with health outcomes.
 To accommodate that problem, some clinics employ multiple biological age assessments to compare the results and identify potential areas for further testing.
-These assessments may include the latest tests to measure the aging rates of different organs or the latest whole-organism intrinsic clock [11].
+These assessments may include recently developed clocks that measure the aging rates of different organs or the recently developed intrinsic clock (Intrin Clock) that separates changes in immune subpopulations from aging of individual immune populations [11].